santiagommejia/Payment-Gateways/README.md

  - Libélula
  - Khipu

-Note: Most of this methods wont work if run on a local server, they need to be deployed into a web page in order to pass the CORS preflight request due to security reasons.
+Note: These methods wont work if run on a local server, they need to be deployed into a web page in order to pass the CORS preflight request due to security reasons, as well as be properly implemented into your business logic.

 ## Development server